sahitid89/sdet-challenge-fetch/README.md

 + Closes the browser and ends the Selenium session.

 ### Execution
-To run the script, save it to a file named fake_gold_bar_finder.py.
-Convert it into an executable file and run using python3
+To run the script, save it to a file named fake_gold_bar_finder.py and run using python3
 ```
-chmod +x fake_gold_bar_finder.py
 python3 fake_gold_bar_finder.py
 ```